 The facet or Zygapophysial joints are the joint structures that connect the vertebrae.
 The facet joint is like any other joint in your body – they have cartilage that lines the joint (this allows the bone to glide smoothly over one another) and a capsule surrounding the joint.
 The facet joint function is to provide support, stability, and mobility to the vertebrae (spine).
 Facet Disease occurs when there is degeneration of the facet joint.

 There are two facet joints between each vertebra, located on each side of the vertebrae.
 Facet disease can occur at any level of the spine.

 - Localized pain

 - Clicking of bones/ligaments when bending or rotating

 - Pain in limbs

 Why it hurts:

 - The worn-out cartilage in the joints causes facet disease.
-This type of injury to the spine can be attributed to arthritis of the spine, work, over-use or an accident.
+This type of injury to the spine can be attributed to arthritis, work, over-use, or an accident.
 Another cause of Facet Disease is spondylolisthesis, which is when one vertebra slips forward in relation to an adjacent vertebra, usually in the lumbar spine.

 Non-surgical treatment options